Separating fact from fiction

 They also may:

 |Boost your omega-3 intake|

+What about low-fat foods?
 While opting for low-fat dairy products and lean meats is a good idea, do not mistake the claim of “low fat” by processed food manufacturers for healthy.
 Fats make food taste good and offer a satiating mouth feel or texture when consumed.
 When food manufacturers remove fat from an item and make a low-fat claim, oftentimes they add sugar to enhance taste.
 Unfortunately, sugary foods that are labelled low fat are often high in calories.
 As a general rule, avoid cakes, cookies, muffins, and ice cream that are labelled low fat, and stick to healthy fat foods such as nuts, seeds, and avocados.
 If you want to indulge in a sweet, opt for naturally sweet foods such as fruits and dark chocolate.
 How much fat is enough?
 The Canadian Heart and Stroke Foundation recommends: